muriloloffi/symfony_banking_system/README.md

 docker-compose up -d
 ```

 After the startup succeded, set the connection string for the database.
-Open the .env file inside the /app/ folder, scroll to the botton of the file and comment the line that says "DATABASEURL=postgres(...)", then uncomment the line with "DATABASEURL=mysql" and change db_user to 'root', password to '123.456', address to 'mysql' and db_name to 'symfony_bank_db':
+Open the .env file inside the /app/ folder, scroll to the botton of the file and comment the line that says "DATABASEURL=postgres(...)", then uncomment the line with "DATABASEURL=mysql" and change:

+- db_user to 'root';
+- password to '123.456';
+- address to 'mysql';
+- db_name to 'symfony_bank_db'.

 Now, create a new clean database, then execute some so-called migrations to set up the application model.
 From this step and on, it's half-way automated, just type in: